Osiris-Team/jlib/README.md

 ### TCP Client and Server
-A blazing fast, async, TCP client and server using [Netty](), with in/out in the style of DataInputStream and DataOutputStream, with additional goodies like writing/reading files.
+A blazing fast, async, TCP client and server using [Netty](), with in/out in the style of DataInputStream and DataOutputStream.

 This makes upgrading your current app that uses the default Java Sockets API, a lot easier.
+Additional features:
+- Graceful close, where both parties (host and remote) get notified and transmission of data doesn't end abruptly.
+- Send/Receive files or streams.